end2endzone/AnyRtttl/README.md

 * Support a STRICT or RELAXED parsing mode.
 See `RTTTL_PARSER_STRICT` and `RTTTL_PARSER_RELAXED` macros.
   * Strict has lowest memory and program footprint.
 It matches the original Nokia specification.
 Relaxed is more resilient to invalid characters or parsing errors.
   * Supports RTTTL duration of 64 or 128 in RELAXED mode.
+  * Supports for uppercase characters in RELAXED mode.
   * Supports each control in the control section (d, o and b) to be parsed in any order in RELAXED mode.
 * Support for playing 2 melodies simultaneously (using 2 speakers on two different pins).
 See [ESP32DualPlayRtttl](examples/ESP32DualPlayRtttl/ESP32DualPlayRtttl.ino) example.
 * Supports highly compressed RTTTL binary format.
 See [Play16Bits](examples\Play16Bits\Play16Bits.ino) or [Play10Bits](examples\Play10Bits\Play10Bits.ino) examples.